babelouest/glewlwyd/docs/INSTALL.md

 ### Login, Admin and Profile pages

 These pages are used when a user requires some access to Glewlwyd.
 They are simple html pages with a small JavaScript/JQuery application in it to provide the expected behavior, and vanilla bootstrap 4 for the visual consistency.
-Glewlwyd front-end source code is under license MIT.
+Glewlwyd front-end source code is under MIT license.
 Fell free to update them to fit your needs or to adapt the front-end to your identity.

 ## Run Glewlwyd